R4mboX/R4Assistant/README.md

 I kept everything as simple as possible, so anyone can pick it up and make modifications.<br>
 I don't plan to update this repository.
 But we will see what happens.<br>

+Features: <br>
+PicoVoice for WakeWord and Speech Recognition <br>
+Pyttsx3 for Text-To-Speech <br>
+OpenAI for AI Responses <br>

+It's easy to change each module, if you prefer using Whisper, oobabooga, etc. instead. <br>

 Hardware Requirements:<br>
   • Raspberry Pi 4.
 3B should work too, but 4 is recommended for performance / temperature issues.<br>
   • Raspberry OS (64-Bit)<br>